CtrlK

 Completeness

-Clearly answers both 'what' (configure Turborepo for efficient monorepo builds with local and remote caching) and 'when' (explicit 'Use when' clause covering setup, optimization, and caching implementation scenarios).
+Clearly answers both 'what' (configure Turborepo for efficient monorepo builds with local and remote caching) and 'when' (explicit 'Use when' clause covering setup, optimization, and caching scenarios).

 3 / 3